ner0dus0/ColorGen_Learning/README.md

 @Last modified time: 2017-10-01T10:02:29+05:30
 -->

-**This project does not belong to me, but has been cloned as I learn more about git.
-ALl credit to the original author -ner0dus0
+<i><h6>**This project does not belong to me, but has been cloned as I learn more about git.
+All credit to the original author
+-ner0dus0</H2>

 # Chroma Gen